kubewarden/docs/docs/operator-manual/airgap/02-install.md

 helm template ./cert-manager-<Version>.tgz | \
   awk '$1 ~ /image:/ {print $2}' | sed s/\"//g >> ./kubewarden-images.txt
 ```
-3. Download `kubewarden-save-images.sh` and `kubewarden-load-images.sh` from the latest kwctl [release](https://github.com/kubewarden/kwctl/releases).
+3. Download `kubewarden-save-images.sh` and `kubewarden-load-images.sh` from the [utils repository](https://github.com/kubewarden/utils).
 4. Save Kubewarden container images into a .tar.gz file:
 ```
 ./kubewarden-save-images.sh \
   --image-list ./kubewarden-images.txt \
   --images kubewarden-images.tar.gz
 ```
 Docker begins pulling the images used for an air gap install.
 Be patient.
 This process takes a few minutes.
 When the process completes, your current directory will output a tarball named `kubewarden-images.tar.gz`.
 It will be present in the same directory where you executed the command.

 ## Save policies in your workstation